a9706888/FPGA_laser_whack-a-mole/README.md

 ## 💡 Reflection

 This project provided a complete experience from **hardware circuit design to Verilog implementation and gameplay mechanics**.
 We overcame challenges such as external power integration and VGA control, ultimately delivering a fun and interactive shooting game.
 Through this work, we deepened our understanding of FPGA-based digital design and gained valuable hands-on experience.

+## 📄 More Information

+For more detailed information and complete project documentation, please refer to [README.pdf](README.pdf).